Receptionism: Anglicanism

+Methodism

+The Twenty-five Articles of Religion of Methodism inherited "Of the Lord’s Supper" from the Thirty-Nine Articles of Religion of Anglicanism:

+The Reformed theology of receptionism, or the real spiritual presence, is the view held by Methodists "and is well presented in the Holy Communion hymns of Charles Wesley."

+Rejection of Receptionism

+The Roman Catholic and Lutheran traditions of Christianity reject the doctrine of receptionism as both denominations teach a corporeal presence of Christ in the Eucharist.

-Roman Catholic rejection
+Catholic Church

 The 16th-century Council of Trent condemned this teaching, declaring that "if any one saith, that, after the consecration is completed, the body and blood of our Lord Jesus Christ are not in the admirable sacrament of the Eucharist, but (are there) only during the use, whilst it is being taken, and not either before or after; and that, in the hosts, or consecrated particles, which are reserved or which remain after communion, the true Body of the Lord remaineth not; let him be anathema".

 The Catholic Church's rejection of receptionism was reaffirmed by Pope Paul VI in his papal encyclical Mysterium fidei of 3 September 1965.
 Citing Origen, Hippolytus of Rome, Novatian and Cyril of Alexandria, he stated: "The Catholic Church has always displayed and still displays this latria that ought to be paid to the Sacrament of the Eucharist, both during Mass and outside of it, by taking the greatest possible care of consecrated Hosts, by exposing them to the solemn veneration of the faithful, and by carrying them about in processions to the joy of great numbers of the people."

-Receptionism among Lutheran theologians
+Lutheran Churches

-The traditional position regarding the real presence of Christ in the Eucharist in Lutheranism is the sacramental union: the consecrated bread is united with the body of Christ and the consecrated wine is united with the blood of Christ by virtue of Christ's original institution with the result that anyone eating and drinking these "elements"—the consecrated bread and wine—really eats and drinks the physical body and blood of Christ as well.
+The position regarding the real presence of Christ in the Eucharist in Lutheranism is the sacramental union: the consecrated bread is united with the body of Christ and the consecrated wine is united with the blood of Christ by virtue of Christ's original institution with the result that anyone eating and drinking these "elements"—the consecrated bread and wine—really eats and drinks the physical body and blood of Christ as well.